 Vulval Cancer – Risk Factors

 There is no definitive way to know for sure if you will get vulval cancer.
 Some people get it without being at high risk.
 However there are several factors that may increase the possibility that you will develop vulval cancer, including:

 - Certain types of the HPV human papilloma virus.
 HPV is a sexually transmitted infection that increases the risk of several cancers, including vulval cancer and cervical cancer.
 Many young, sexually active people are exposed to HPV, but for most the infection goes away on its own.
 For some, the infection causes cell changes and increases the risk of cancer in the future.

 - skin conditions affecting the vulva, such as lichen sclerosis

 - Vulval intraepithelial neoplasia (VIN), where the cells in the vulva are abnormal and at risk of turning cancerous.
 Vulval intraepithelial neoplasia (VIN) is a skin disease where abnormal cells develop in the surface layers of the skin covering the vulva.
 It is not vulval cancer but could turn into a cancer.
 This may take many years.
-Some doctors call it pre cancer although many women with VIN will not develop cancer.
+Some doctors call it pre cancer although many people with VIN will not develop cancer.

 - Having a weakened immune system.
 People who take medications to suppress the immune system, such as those who’ve undergone organ transplant, and those with conditions that weaken the immune system, such as human immunodeficiency virus (HIV), have an increased risk of vulvar cancer.